-Aim: To explore patients’ and healthcare professionals’ experiences of oral care during hospitalization to identify needs and challenges.
+Aim: To explore patients' and healthcare professionals' (HCPs) experiences of oral care during hospitalisation to identify needs and challenges.

-Background: Daily oral care is important to patients’ health and well-being, to prevent diseases in the oral cavity, systemic infections and increased morbidity, which subsequently can lead to prolonged hospitalization and, at worst, increased mortality.
+Background: Daily oral care is important to patients' health and well- being, to pre-vent diseases in the oral cavity, systemic infections and increased morbidity, which subsequently can lead to prolonged hospitalisation and, at worst, increased mortality.
 Despite this knowledge, oral care is a neglected part of nursing practice.
 Studies do not clearly identify barriers regarding oral care, as the existing knowledge is inadequate.

-Design: A qualitative study exploring participants’ experiences to gain new in-depth knowledge of oral care among hospitalized patients.
+Design: A qualitative study exploring participants' experiences to gain new in-depth knowledge of oral care among hospitalised patients.

 Methods: A phenomenological-hermeneutic approach was applied.
-Participant observations were conducted on five hospital wards, combined with individual semi-structured interviews with 16 patients and 15 healthcare professionals.
-Data analysis was based on Ricoeur’s theory of narrative and interpretation.
+Participant ob-servations were conducted on five hospital wards, combined with individual semi- structured interviews with 16 patients and 15 HCP.
+Data analysis was based on Ricoeur's theory of narrative and interpretation.

 Conclusions: The identified challenges show there is a need for improvement in the health professional approach to oral care in nursing practice.
-Focus on increasing healthcare professionals’ knowledge, skills and competences can increase their nursing agency and support patients’ self-care capacity.
+Focus on increasing HCPs' knowledge, skills and competences can increase their nursing agency and sup-port patients' self-care capacity.